mitchallen/maze2openscad-cli/README.md

 * Start OpenSCAD and open __maze.scad__
 * You should see a generated maze
-* Leave OpenSCAD running and run execute the command line again to see a new maze appear in OpenSCAD
+* Leave OpenSCAD running and run the command line again to see a new maze appear in OpenSCAD

 ### Circle Maze